ShalinTimalsina/devops-3tier-docker-nginx-ssl/README.md

 Before running:
 - Port 80 must be open
-- Domain must point to your VPS
+- Domain must point to your Public IP of the EC2 instance.
 - Cloudflare must be set to DNS-Only (grey cloud)

 ```bash